Athletics

 Top five longest leaps by Indian women in long jump

-Shaili Singh recorded the second-best jump after Anju Bobby George in all-time India records to win the women’s long jump gold at the Indian Grand Prix 4 Athletics event in Bengaluru.
+Shaili holds the record for the second-best jump after Anju Bobby George in all-time India records.
+She achieved the feat en route to winning the women’s long jump gold at the Indian Grand Prix 4 Athletics event in Bengaluru in 2023.
 Anju, bronze medallist at the 2003 World Championships, holds the national record (6.83m) in the long jump, which she created at the Athens Olympics in 2004.

 India has been making steady progress in horizontal jumps (both men’s and women’s) for the past few years.
 Shaili Singh from Uttar Pradesh has taken the mantle in the women’s section and after an injury driven 2022 season, she is back with a bang.